pudly/schmopera-hugo/content/articles/what-are-your-irrational-stage-fears.md

 ---
-title: What are your irrational stage fears?
+title: "What are your irrational stage fears?"
 ---

 Mine is falling onstage.